What Is Cyclical Depression? Types, Treatments, And Support

 Seasonal affective disorder

-The above conditions may all be considered a type of cyclical depression, and they have a few symptoms in common.
+The above mental health conditions may all be considered a type of cyclical depression, and they have a few symptoms in common.
 However, treatment for each condition can vary.
 Only a qualified medical professional can diagnose a depressive disorder.
 Contact a mental health professional for further support if you have any symptoms mentioned.
 You can also partake in the following coping tips.

 Avoiding self-medication and substance use